avinassh/brave-browser-hardening/README.md

 ## [Utilizing Brave Ad Block, the right-way](#utilizing-brave-ad-block-the-right-way)

 The overall amount of trackers are limited.
 This means that the majority of websites uses Google - among some other - tracking systems.
 Most [popular and even unpopular websites trusting the big tracking players](https://arxiv.org/pdf/1810.09160.pdf), which means it makes no sense to load filter-lists with 2 trillion entries when 80 Percent of the world uses the same tracking system.
-You can skip this section if you already block ads via DNS blocker system-wide in your network with AdGuard Home or PiHole and continue with the manual filter-lists we could use sub-section.
+You can skip this section if you already block ads via DNS blocker system-wide in your network with AdGuard Home or Pi-Hole and continue with the manual filter-lists we could use sub-section.

 Finding some lists is pretty easy, you can manually search them or use some [aggregators who list filter-lists](https://filterlists.com/).